Giulio Maria Pasinetti, M.D., Ph.D.

 Ms. Gursahai has more than ten years of experience in the Department of Finance as a Funds Manager and over seven years of experience as a Project Manager for Research Grants in the Research Centers at Mount Sinai directed by Dr. Pasinetti.
 Ms. Gursahai has extensive experience in fiscal management of large NIH grants and is well trained in managing administrative and fiscal issues relating to grants.
 Ms. Gursahai has also been very instrumental in the renewal of several NIH and privately funded grants in our Center.

-Ms. Ye is a rising sophomore at the Brearley School.
-She is interested in biochemistry, and is passionate about competition math and fencing.
+Ms. Ye is a rising senior at the Brearley School.
+She is interested in biochemistry and is passionate about competition math and fencing.
 She hopes to enter the field of medicine in the future.